trynthink/scout/docs/tutorials_web.rst

 All inputs to the Baseline Energy Calculator form are required unless they are tagged "optional".
 Refer to red error messages below missing input(s) to ensure that your entries are complete.

+1. **Select an AEO version year.** Click the dropdown menu next to "AEO Year" to select which version of the EIA AEO you would like to use in generating results.
-1. **Select a projection year.** Click the dropdown menu to select the year for which baseline energy or |CO2| emissions estimates are desired.
+2. **Select a projection year.** Click the dropdown menu to select the year for which baseline energy or |CO2| emissions estimates are desired.
 Note: past years represent historical EIA estimates.
-2. **Select relevant climate zone(s).** Climate zone(s) are selected by checking the appropriate box(es) or by clicking the region(s) of interest on the map.
+3. **Select relevant climate zone(s).** Climate zone(s) are selected by checking the appropriate box(es) or by clicking the region(s) of interest on the map.
 An "All" selection will automatically check all of the climate zone sub-categories.

   .. note::

      Scout currently uses the AIA climate zone breakdowns from `RECS 2009`_ and `CBECS 2003`_.

-3. **Select building type(s).** Building type(s) are selected by checking the appropriate box(es).
+4. **Select building type(s).** Building type(s) are selected by checking the appropriate box(es).
 An "All Residential" or "All Commercial" selection will automatically check all residential and commercial building sub-categories, respectively.

   .. tip::
    Both residential and commercial building types may be selected simultaneously if you are interested in understanding impact potential across the entire buildings sector. [#]_

-4. **Select end use(s) and technology type(s).** End use(s) are selected by clicking the drop down menu bar and checking the appropriate box(es); click the drop down bar again to hide your end use selections and move on to subsequent selections.
+5. **Select end use(s) and technology type(s).** End use(s) are selected by clicking the drop down menu bar and checking the appropriate box(es); click the drop down bar again to hide your end use selections and move on to subsequent selections.
 After most end use selections, a "Fuel Type" input will appear; upon selecting fuel type(s), a final "Technology" input will appear. [#]_

 Once all steps of the Baseline Energy Calculator have been completed, click the "Calculate" button at the bottom right of the screen to obtain the energy use and associated |CO2| emissions results.